ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 **Control Panel Location: `Members > Roles > Create/Edit`**

-The roles have a lot of settings, most of which are permissions granted to member that belong to the role.
-Note that permissions are additive, that is if a member belongs to multiple roles, they will have all the permissions granted by all the roles they belong to.
+Roles are highly configurable to manage permissions for members that belong to the role.
+It is important to note that permissions are additive.
+This means that if a member belongs to multiple roles they will have the sum of all the permissions granted by each of their roles.

-You need to be specifically careful assigning the permissions marked with shield icon, as these are related to the security of your website.
+You should be very careful when assigning permissions marked with a shield icon.
+These are related to the security of your website.

 The role settings are grouped into the following tabs.